aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ### Demo: More Collectors

-We'll use the following class in some of the examples:
+We'll use the following class in some examples:

     public static class Person {